Pentagon leaders have opposed plans overhauling the military system for trying sexual assault for years. Has the time come for change?

 Pentagon statistics show that reports of sexual assault in the military are on the rise, most often affecting female service members ages 17 to 24.
 Events such as the murder of Army Spec.
 Vanessa Guillen, who had confided to her family about sexual harassment before her death but did not report it to her superiors, have drawn attention to troops’ mistrust in the military justice process.

-Scrutiny around sexual assault is growing at a time when the Pentagon, spurred partly by race-related unrest in 2020, launches new steps to address the underrepresentation of minorities and women in the upper ranks.
+Scrutiny of sexual assault is growing at a time when the Pentagon, spurred partly by race-related unrest in 2020, launches new steps to address the underrepresentation of minorities and women in the upper ranks.
 Studies show that female service members are more likely to leave the military earlier than men, often citing the toll of sexual harassment and assault.

-Like others before it, the Biden administration has vowed aggressive action on sex crimes in the ranks.
+Like others before it, the Biden administration has promised aggressive action on sex crimes in the ranks.
 Shortly after taking office, Defense Secretary Lloyd Austin, the retired general President Biden named as the country’s first African American Pentagon chief, announced a three-month review by an independent commission.

 Speaking to reporters last month, chair Lynn Rosenthal said the commission would make recommendations for “major shifts” in the handling of sexual assault and would study the proposal to take certain prosecution decisions out of the chain of command.
 “What’s different today, quite frankly, is this is not a closed door,” she said.

 Advocates of the change proposed by Gillibrand describe it as a “light touch” that would leave most unit commanders’ powers intact.
-Already, previous changes have limited commanders’ ability to adjudicate subordinates, elevating the power to refer sex crimes to courts-martial to the level of Army colonels or Navy captains, and restricting commanders’ ability to lessen punishment or overturn convictions.
+Already, previous changes have limited commanders’ ability to adjudicate subordinates, elevating the power to refer sex crimes to courts-martial to the level of Army colonels or Navy captains and restricting commanders’ ability to lessen punishment or overturn convictions.

 Under the current system, those select commanders, with input from lawyers working under them, can decide whether cases involving their subordinates go to court-martial, result in lesser punishment or are dismissed.

-But because commanders are not lawyers and often are inexperienced in handling sexual assault, advocates say they are not adequately equipped to decide which cases should be tried.
+But because commanders are not lawyers and often are inexperienced in handling sexual assault, advocates say, they are not adequately equipped to decide which cases should be tried.
 Moreover, because commanders may know the accused or may fear retaliation from their chain of command, troops may decide against reporting assaults.

 The proposed legislation, in contrast, would give specialized military prosecutors outside the chain of command authority to refer felony-type crimes to courts-martial, including grave sex crimes and murders.
 Commanders would retain authority over lesser infractions and military-specific crimes like desertion or disobedience.